HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/c_planning_openshift.md

 ## Deployment into the default namespace {#section_lv3_4b3_xwb .section}

-Labels are no longer created with a random name by default, which can cause a problem in the default namespace where all containers labels are random.
+By default, labels are not created with a random name, which can cause a problem in the default namespace where all containers labels are random.
 When deploying in the default namespace, comment out the seLinuxOptions:false setting for each activities, files, and recordings in the default namespace.

 You can use the Sametime supplied helm charts to deploy Sametime into the default namespace without any additional configuration.